 What Are The Image Requirements?

-To meet Google’s requirements, images need to be in square format or able to be cropped into a square.
+At least one square image is required.
 While the minimum size accepted is 300 x 300 pixels, the recommended size is 1200 × 1200.

 Note that image file sizes cannot exceed 5120KB.